Ramanand Sagar: Career

 The government of India honoured Sagar with the Padma Shri in 2000.
 Sagar died on 12 December 2005 aged 88 at his home in Mumbai after a series of health problems.

 In December 2019, his son Prem Sagar launched a book on his life, An Epic Life: Ramanand Sagar, From Barsaat to Ramayan.
 This book is a biography of Ramanand Sagar depicting his life struggles and his journey from a clerk to one of the greatest filmmakers of all time.

 Personal life

-He was married to Leelavati, with whom he had five children, four sons (Anand Sagar, Prem Sagar, Moti Sagar and Subhash Sagar) and a daughter (Sarita Sagar).
+He was married to Leelavati, with whom he had five children, four sons (Anand, Prem, Moti and Subhash) and a daughter (Sarita).
+On 31 August 2025, his son Prem Sagar, a veteran cinematographer and FTII alumnus, died at the age of 84 at his residence.

-Awards

-In 2000, Sagar was honoured with Padma Shri by the Government of India.